l0cks-acab/HP-Multiplayer/README.md

 4. **Playing Together**:
    - Once connected, synchronization happens automatically!
-   - You'll see your friend as a colored capsule in the game world:
+   - You'll see your friend as a colored capsule (or game model if found) in the game world:
      - **Blue capsule** = Player 2 (the person who joined)
      - **Green capsule** = Player 1 (the host)
+   - Player nametags appear above remote players showing "Player 1" or "Player 2"
    - Both players' positions sync in real-time (~30 updates per second)
    - Make sure both players are in the game world (not in menus) and in the same scene/level
-   - The remote player capsule will appear and move to match your friend's position
+   - The remote player representation will appear and move to match your friend's position
+   - Scene changes are handled automatically - player objects will be recreated when moving between levels

 5. **Port Forwarding**:
    - If hosting from behind a router, you'll need to forward port 7777 (and 7778)